 Description: Distance at which the switching function should begin to take effect.
 This parameter only has meaning if switching is set to on.
-The value of switchdist must be less than or equal to the value of cutoff, since the switching function is only applied on the range from switchdist to cutoff.
-For a complete description of the non-bonded force parameters see Section 4.1.
+The value of switchdist must be less than or equal to the value of cutoff, since the switching function is only applied on the range

-- pairlistdist \langle distance between pairs for inclusion in pair lists (Å) \rangle - Acceptable Values: positive decimal \geq cutoff

-Default Value: cutoff
+- pairlistdist < distance between pairs for inclusion in pair lists (Å) > Acceptable Values: positive decimal ≥ cutoff - Default Value: cutoff